Which files fall under which license?

 Related pages:

-All files describing the VST 3 interface, except VST 2 files, located in the folder "pluginterfaces" of the SDK, fall under the dual-license described previously.
+All files describing the VST 3 interface, located in the folder "pluginterfaces" of the SDK, and all Helper files (included in base and public.sdk folders) fall under the MIT license described previously.

 Each of these files includes this text: